rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 Moreover, Application Gateway provides robust security features, safeguarding customer applications from external threats.
 It offers comprehensive SSL/TLS termination, enabling end-to-end encryption for enhanced data protection.
 Additionally, its Web Application Firewall (WAF) functionality protects against common web vulnerabilities, providing an additional layer of defense.

-The objective of this blog post is to demo exposing some Customer Applications deployed in a Private ARO cluster, that requires to expose only the Application itself, not the ARO API Kubernetes Ingress or any other *.apps routes.
+The objective of this blog post is to demonstrate exposing some Customer Applications deployed in a Private ARO cluster, where the requirement is to expose only the Application itself, not the ARO API Kubernetes Ingress or any other *.apps routes.

-Also the certificates needs to be taken in consideration, due to we will NOT use a Custom Domain for our ARO Cluster.
-We will be using a Let's Encrypt certificate with the APP FQDN, and we will put the certificate in the AppGW and in the OpenShift App Route in the ARO cluster.
+Also, the certificates need to be taken into consideration, since we will NOT use a Custom Domain for our ARO Cluster.
+We will be using a Let's Encrypt certificate with the APP FQDN, and we will place the certificate in the AppGW and in the OpenShift App Route in the ARO cluster.

 [![](/images/appgw0.png "AppGW")]({{site.url}}/images/appgw0.png)